Islandora/islandora_bagit/README.txt

 d) Plugins return FALSE if there is an error in copying or writing files.

-Collection plugins only apply to Bags that contain all the objects in a collecion.
+Collection plugins only apply to Bags that contain all the objects in a collection.
 Whereas object plugins determine what goes in each object-level Bag, collection plugins determine how all the objects that are in a collection-level Bag are arranged in the Bag's 'data' directory.
+Also, you can only activate one collection plugin at a time, unlike object plugins.

-The requirements for collection plugins are the same as those for object plugins except for the requirement labelled a) above: collection plugin filenames being with 'plugin_collection_' instead of 'plugin_object_'.
+The requirements for collection plugins are the same as those for object plugins except for the requirement a) above: collection plugin filenames being with 'plugin_collection_' instead of 'plugin_object_'.

-The module comes with two collection plugins, one that creates a directory for each object in the Bag's 'data' directory, and one that creates an 'odd' and and 'even' subdirectory in the Bag's 'data' directory, and then organizes object-level Bags within those two subdirectories.
+The module comes with two collection plugins, one that creates a subdirectory for each object in the Bag's 'data' directory, and one that creates an 'odd' and 'even' subdirectory in the Bag's 'data' directory, and then organizes object-level Bags within those two subdirectories.
 The odd/even plugin is intended to illustrate alternative ways to organize objects within a collection